OSGeo/OSGeoLive-doc/quickstart/mapbender_quickstart.rst

 ..
 Writing Tip:
   Describe steps to start the application
-  This should include a graphic of the pull-down list, with a red circle around the applicaiton menu option.
+  This should include a graphic of the pull-down list, with a red circle around the application menu option.
   #.
 A hash numbers instructions.
 There should be only one instruction per
      hash.